frederic-perez/AmE-dictionary/data/idioms.md

 __doggone__ A mild substitution for “goddamn” or “damn.” _I have so much doggone homework tonight, ugh._ _I can’t believe we lost that doggone game._
 __don’t call us, we’ll call you__ _cliché_ Do not be in further contact with us regarding your application/submission/inquiry/etc., we will contact you if we wish to proceed further (generally meaning that no such contact is to be expected).
 __don’t count your chickens before they hatch__ :dart::three: (don’t count your chickens before they’re hatched) Don’t make plans based on future events that might not happen. _When my mom heard that I was preparing my campaign before even being nominated, she warned me, “Don’t count your chickens before they’re hatched.
 Why are you begging to drive my car to school tomorrow when you still need to take your license test in the morning?
 Don’t count your chickens before they’re hatched, babe!_
+__don’t get mad, get even__ :dart: Channel your anger into revenge. _When I heard that a co-worker had stolen my idea and presented it as his own, all I could think was, “Don’t get mad, get even.”_
 __don’t get me started__ An exclamation of weariness or despair regarding a topic that has just been introduced and about which the speaker feels very strongly and (usually) has a negative opinion of.
 __don’t go there__ Don’t get into that topic of conversation; I don’t want to talk about that.
 Used humorously, the phrase usually implies that the speaker has a potentially scandalous, sensitive, or otherwise complicated association with the topic.
 __don’t let the door hit you on the way out__ Leave here quickly and directly; don’t linger on your way out the door.
 Used sarcastically to express one’s desire to see someone leave.